nicocardiel/filabres/doc/classification.rst

   Total: 3 files

-The first image in this list if a is a scientific exposure with many saturated stars.
+The first image in this list is a scientific exposure with many saturated stars.
 We are going to ignore it:

 .. image:: images/pi_wrong-science-imaging1.png